 And right then, my heart sank.

-On a late autumn Saturday, between one thing and another, lunch and friends, and doing something and doing nothing, I found myself on Everton Brow.
-Everton Brow is a hillside in Liverpool which affords viewers an elevated aspect of the cityscape, looking outward towards the Mersey, the Wirral peninsula beyond the river; city, country, sky.
+On a late autumn Saturday, between one thing and another, food and friends, and doing something and doing nothing, I found myself on Everton Brow.
+Everton Brow, if you don’t know it, is a hillside in Liverpool which affords viewers an elevated aspect of the cityscape, looking outward towards the Mersey, and the Wirral peninsula beyond the river; city, country, sky.

-It was cold – Baltic, we say.
-It felt like winter was shoving autumn out of the way and diluting the sun with its late afternoon sky.
+It was cold – Baltic, we say round here.
+Felt like winter was shoving autumn out the way and diluting the sun with its cold late afternoon sky.
 I had time to kill and was there for the sunset and to clear my head.
 A decent view is always good when you’re in a contemplative mood.

 Liverpool had been playing at home and pools of fans had spilled out of Anfield after the final whistle, along Heyworth Street and Everton Road; dribbling down the Brow looking like Lowry painted them.
 Flecks of red and white round their necks, snippets of conversation and wisps of smoke in the chilly air as they passed me.

 Lads, more lads, dads and lads, dads and daughters, arl fellas.
 The Chinese couple with the selfie stick.
 Families of four.
 Grandads and probably two generations of namesakes.

 I didn’t know the score, and watched them all for any signs of the result.
 Either it was a good result but their enthusiasm hadn’t lasted as long as their walk home, or a bad result but their brisk journeys were keeping them in good spirits.
 Some things I suppose you just can’t tell by looking at someone.